jilinzheng/ec463-miniproject/README.md

 ## Software Assignment

 We built a simple web app using Flask that incorporates authentication via Google and databases using Google Firebase Realtime Database (for hardware-collected data) and SQLite (for user information).
-The web app shows users their scores...(WIP)
+Please see the subsections below for more detail.

 ### Running the Web App